Dark Mode On / Off

 Try grabbing a chicken bus up to Tikal for a more authentic Guatemalan experience!
 They are running in 2023.
 [Photo CC3.0: Clark & Kim Kays]

-We’ve encountered this issue SO many times in our travels across the world during the pandemic.
-Shuttles and buses aren’t running at their normal schedules.
+We’ve encountered difficulties finding buses/shuttles many times in our travels across the world during the pandemic.
+Many of them weren’t running at their normal schedules.
 Worse yet, many of their websites haven’t been updated since the beginning of the pandemic.

 Our recommendation is to call/contact the bus and shuttle companies directly.
 If you’re not able to reach them, contact hotels and hostels in the area – they’ll usually have the latest information.